torvalds/linux/Documentation/sound/designs/seq-oss.rst

   sequencer.
 Default value is 1024.

 seq_oss_debug
-  specifies the debug level and accepts zero (= no debug message) or positive integer.
+  specifies the debug level and accepts zero (= anal debug message) or positive integer.
 Default value is 0.

 Queue Mechanism